 You should have a well-structured real estate website that is easy to navigate for the visitor and crawlable by Googlebot.
 Related pages must link nicely to each other.
 Things to focus on Technical SEO-wise to optimise your real estate website’s site architecture include;

 - Target the right keywords used in the URL, Page title, Meta Description, Image ALT text and page header tags.

 - Optimise robots.txt.

 - Optimise internal linking: Optimise your site architecture with good internal linking.
 Internal links provide a proper structure to the website helping both Google and the site visitors find related content easily.
 From a search point of view, these internal links help crawlers find pages for indexation and from a user point of view, it helps users navigate the site.
 You should link deeper from your blog posts to your listing pages to drive visitors and Googlebot to your most important pages.

-- Add schema markup to describes a property listing or markup an office location.
+- Add schema markup to describe a property listing or markup an office location.

-- Setup XML sitemaps and submit to search console.
+- Setup XML sitemaps and submit them to the search console.

 - Focus on core web vitals and improving page load speed.

 - Integrate your website with Search Console to monitor crawl stats, crawl & indexation issues.